Composition Eclipsed by Aesthetic

 Thanks for joining in because we’re going to dig deep into art from many different movements and compare it to the art of today.
 We’ll try to figure out what the heck is going on since many artists on social media are experimenting in ridiculous ways to get attention.
 They’re trying to discover a new aesthetic, and throwing composition out the window.
 What is the direction of art as we know it, and where can we hope it’s heading?
 Let’s find out now!

-Is this How it All Began?
+How it All Began?
+Is this

 There once was an artist named Eugene Delacroix (1798-1863), and he was a huge inspiration to many artists that followed after.
 He was a French Romantic artist and is considered a master painter.
 His rival was Ingres (1780-1867), which makes sense because Ingres was also a talented master painter and only 18 years older than Delacroix.